Subscribe To This Site

 Criticisms of wind energy

 One of the main criticisms of wind energy is that the turbines are ugly an cause environmental degradation as a result.
-New initiatives such as giant off-shore arrays and floating mid-ocean rafts could well deal with most of this "nimbyism" (Not In My Back Yard - ism!); the need for on-shore wind farms could plummet if such arrays are successful.
+New initiatives such as giant offshore arrays and floating mid-ocean rafts could well deal with most of this "nimbyism" (Not In My Back Yard - ism!); the need for on-shore wind farms could plummet if such arrays are successful.

 Offshore developments currently represent only 1% of wind generating capacity.
 Clearly, if all goes well, this will continue to be a growth area.

 The environmental hazards to wildlife, especially birds may be a more difficult bag of nuts to crack.
 Studies have shown that bird populations plummet in the region of wind farms.
-Some wind farms have been sited without due care for migration routes or habitat use (Altamont Pass in California, where thousands of birds of prey were killed by poorly sited turbines.)
+Some wind farms have been sited without due care for migration routes or habitat use (Altamont Pass in California, for example, where thousands of birds of prey were killed by poorly sited turbines.)

-Summary of the benefits of wind power
+A summary of the benefits of wind energy

 • The advantages of wind power are becoming clear as we all struggle with the threat of global climate change.